Does Motor Oil Separate?

 Does Engine Oil Go Bad After 6 Months

-Here’s everything you need to know about why this happens and what you can do to prevent it.
-Engine oil goes bad because it breaks down over time.
+If you own a car, you know that engine oil is one of the most important fluids.
+It helps keep your engine running smoothly and efficiently.
+However, many people are unaware that their interior will deteriorate after months.
+Everything you need to know about why this happens and what you can do to prevent it: engine oil deteriorates over time, causing it to break down.
 This process is accelerated by heat and friction, both of which are present in your engine.

 By following these simple tips, you can help keep your engine healthy for years to come!